Xfinity Senior Cell Phone Plans 2025

 Check Your Current Phone (or Buy a New One)

-Step two was making sure my lovable workhorse iPhone 7 was compatible with Xfinity Mobile.
-I was in luck, but you might not be.
-Xfinity’s bring your own phone list isn’t extensive.
+Step two was making sure our iPhone was compatible with Xfinity Mobile.
+We were in luck, but you might not be.
+Xfinity’s bring-your-own phone list isn’t extensive.
 In fact, it’s limited to Apple, Samsung, Motorola, and Google Pixel phones at the moment.
 This isn’t the end of the world.
+If you’re considering buying a new phone for your Xfinity Mobile plan, you can get money back by trading in your old phone.
+Visit your nearest Xfinity store with the phone you’re using, and they’ll make you an offer.

 If your phone isn’t on that list, you’ll need to buy a new one.
 Check out our senior-friendly Xfinity Mobile phone suggestions below for some help with that.
-For a wide-angle view, don’t miss our top-rated senior cell phones for 2023.
+For a wide-angle view, don’t miss our top-rated senior cell phones for 2025.

 Xfinity Mobile’s savings calculator will show you the best plan for your money in seconds.